interactionresearchstudio/YoYoWiFiManager/README.md

 # The Yo-Yo Network Manager Library
 The Yo-Yo Network Manager Library is an [Arduino](http://www.arduino.cc/download) Library that manages WiFi connectivity for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32).
-It hosts rich web experiences using HTML and JavaScript that can integrate with external circuitry - perhaps a weather station.
+It hosts rich web experiences using HTML and JavaScript that can integrate with external circuitry.
 It also offers a simple means to configure WiFi credentials for devices via a web captive portal.
 Where there are multiple devices to configure at once, it automatically forms a peer-to-peer network and supports broadcast operations.

 ## Installation